NextCenturyCorporation/ozp-rest/docs-external/rest/OZP_categoryAPI.md

 However, to view metadata about only one category, enter:
 `https://localhost:8443/marketplace/api/category/{id}`

-Marketplace returns the representation of the category that matches the{id}, as shown in the Response for one category id.
+Marketplace (i.e., Center) returns the representation of the category that matches the{id}, as shown in the Response for one category id.

 #####Response Code:
 200